Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

-# Conslusion
+# Conclusion

 As you can see, this approach makes code clear and flexible.
 Each command contains 5-10 lines of code for one certain purpose.
 These commands can be executed in different parts of an application such as a controller or some rake task.
-Moreover, filter is a simple unit responsible for one action with a command.
+Moreover, a filter is a simple unit responsible for one action with a command.
 Just by adding, removing or rearranging filters you can run your commands in many different ways.

 Check the example [here](https://github.com/korolvs/thatsaboy/tree/cda-ddd).